 I will be undertaking research in multiple field locations, spanning both rural and urban breeding sites over the course of my PhD.

-In my first year, research will focus on Herring & Lesser black-backed gulls breeding on the Isle of May as well as across various urban sites in East Scotland.
-The Isle of May is a National Nature Reserve owned and managed by Scottish Natural Heritage (SNH) in the Firth of Forth.
+My current field site is The Isle of May- a National Nature Reserve owned and managed by Scottish Natural Heritage (SNH) in the Firth of Forth.
 The island is one of the east coast's largest seabird colonies, home to 40,000 pairs of Puffins along with significant numbers of Guillemots, Razorbills, Fulmars, Shags and Arctic terns.
 Crucially the island boasts 4 species of breeding gull including large populations of my two study species!